 What can DNSSEC do and how does it help?

-Since DNSSEC uses asymmetric cryptography, the DNS owner maintains a private key that is not shared and publishes a public key within their DNS so anyone can see and use it for verification.
+Since DNSSEC uses asymmetric cryptography, the DNS owner maintains a private key that is not shared and publishes a public key within their DNS, meaning anyone can see and use it for verification.
 With DNSSEC, DNS data is provided with a signature so it can be validated by the recipient.
 There are numerous advantages of DNSSEC including:

 - Integrity – Information cannot be modified.
 If the data is changed the digital signature applied will not match and the data will be dropped by the recursive resolver.